 While Microsoft's Hyper-V has proved its ability to fulfill enterprise-level needs, Hyper-V version 1.0 featured significant shortcomings, such as its management toolsets and a Hyper-V Manager console that is rough around the edges.
 Luckily, Microsoft designed System Center Virtual Machine Manager (SCVMM) to overcome these obstacles.

-In this continuation of our three-part series on SCVMM R2, we discuss some of the upgrade's new features and their improvements to Hyper-V management, including logical unit number (LUN) management and Live Migration support.
+In this continuation of our three-part series on SCVMM R2, we discuss some of the upgrade's features and their improvements to Hyper-V management, including logical unit number (LUN) management and Live Migration support.
 In part one, we explored the top seven features justifying an upgrade to SCVMM .

 Drawbacks of Hyper-V version 1.0